 Discussion with Marquette Mayor Jenna Smith and City Commissioner Cody Mayer

-David Haynes recently sat down with Marquette Mayor Jenna Smith and City Commissioner Cody Mayer to discuss the challenges currently faced by rural cities like Marquette, and what their thoughts are on where the future is headed for rural cities in the Upper Peninsula.
+David Haynes sits down with Marquette Mayor Jenna Smith and Marquette City Commissioner Cody Mayer to discuss the challenges currently faced by rural cities like Marquette, and what their thoughts are on where the future is headed for rural cities in the Upper Peninsula.

 Jenna Smith began serving on the Marquette City Commission in December 2017.
 She was born and raised in Marquette, and went on to attend the University of Michigan where she earned a degree in Psychology and Environmental Studies in 2008.
 Smith was appointed Mayor in 2017, and then elected as Mayor in 2018.